HadarPur/RU-K8S/README.md

 ### What is Istio?
 Istio is a service mesh—a modernized service networking layer that provides a transparent and language-independent way to flexibly and easily automate application network functions.
 It is a popular solution for managing the different microservices that make up a cloud-native application.

-Istio service mesh also supports how those microservices communicate and share data with one another.
+Istio service mesh also supports how those microservices communicate and share data with one another and widely used in the industry.

 ## Chosen Topology
 <p align="center">